 "She's beautiful, talented, great tennis player," Iglesias said appreciatively but nonchalantly about his co-star in a Making the Video feature, adding, "It doesn't take a good actor to kiss Anna and try to make it believable."

-Kournikova, for one, added Iglesias to her name on Instagram when Mary was born, sending speculation into overdrive (considering she already had been sporting a wad of sparkly jewelry on that finger for years) that she had finally married the singer after previously insisting she never planned to walk down the aisle.
-But if they did tie the knot, they're not shouting it from the rooftops.
+At the time, Kournikova added Iglesias to her name on Instagram, sending speculation into overdrive (considering she already had been sporting a wad of sparkly jewelry on that finger for years) that she had married the singer after previously insisting she never planned to walk down the aisle.

 Though she did share a teaser for Iglesias' "Subeme la radio" video in February 2017, Kournikova's Instagram page pre-babies mainly revealed that she was deeply committed to working out and in a serious relationship with her beloved dogs, Max and Jack.
 Same for Iglesias, whose pre-fatherhood account was devoted to touring, music, fans—and the dogs.

 He and Anna respectively wished their canine son Jack a happy birthday on Oct.
-9, 2017, two months before their pair of human babies were born on Dec.
+9, 2017, two months before their twin humans were born on Dec.
 16 without the couple having let on that they were expecting (though they were snapping pictures along the way).
-To this day, they remain as low-key about their partnership as ever—and the dogs still factor prominently in their public photo albums.
+To this day, they remain as low-key about their partnership as ever—the dogs still factor prominently—but they make sure to shout each other out on special occasions.

 But about the things that needed sorting out before they settled down...